Vortex ring-cylinder interactions: regimes, reconnection, and the role of topology: The ``wire'' regime: Survival of the Primary Ring

 \subsection{Results for $Re_\Gamma=1000$}

+We begin by examining the case with the smallest $T_D=0.025$.
+Figure~\ref{fig:cont-cr0p2-rcyl0p025-wth-re1000} shows two isocontours of the instantaneous azimuthal vorticity.
+Orangish-red is used to color the positive azimuthal vorticity, linked to the primary vortex, while blue is used to color negative azimuthal vorticity, linked to the boundary layer formation and later detached secondary vortices.
+In these panels we can clearly observe how the ring is able to transverse cleanly the wire: primary vorticity can wrap itself around the wire, and at moments there is vorticity on both sides of the wire.
+The primary vortex ring is also able to drag some of the oppositely-signed secondary vorticity with it, and this remains in the shape of two lobes in the $x$-$z$ plane.

-We begin by examining two-dimensional cuts of the flow.
-Figure~\ref{fig:cr0p2-rcyl0p025-wth-re1000} shows the instantaneous azimuthal vorticity, $\omega_\theta$, in planes both perpendicular ($x$–$z$) and parallel ($y$–$z$) to the wire for $Re_\Gamma=1000$ and $T_D=0.025$, corresponding to the thinnest wire considered.
-The panels capture the evolution of the primary vortex as it approaches the wire.
-In the $x$–$z$ plane, the vortex forms a boundary layer around the cylinder that is subsequently lifted and detached, slightly weakening the primary ring.
-This detached layer corresponds to the lobes observed in figure~\ref{fig:crs-rcyls-re1000} and can be interpreted as a secondary vortex sheet (which later rolls up into a vortex) that travels with the primary structure.
+Figure~\ref{fig:cr0p2-rcyl0p025-wth-re1000} shows two-dimensional cuts of instantaneous azimuthal vorticity in planes both perpendicular ($x$–$z$) and parallel ($y$–$z$) to the wire.
+In the $x$–$z$ plane, we can again observe how the primary vortex (PV) forms a boundary layer (BL) around the cylinder that is subsequently lifted and detached as secondary vorticity (SV), slightly weakening the primary ring.
+This detached layer corresponds to the lobes observed in figure~\ref{fig:cr0p2-rcyls-re1000} (left column) and \ref{fig:cont-cr0p2-rcyl0p025-wth-re1000}, and can be interpreted as a secondary vortex sheet (which later rolls up into a vortex) that travels with the primary structure.
 In contrast, in the $y$–$z$ plane, the vorticity traverses the wire, disappearing above and reappearing below with minimal morphological changes, although its intensity decreases slightly.
-This behavior corresponds to the relatively undisturbed regions of the vortex observed in figure~\ref{fig:cr0p2-rcyls-re1000}.
+This behavior corresponds to the relatively undisturbed regions of the vortex observed in figures~\ref{fig:cr0p2-rcyls-re1000} and \ref{fig:cont-cr0p2-rcyl0p025-wth-re1000}.

 Increasing $T_D$ to $0.05$ (figure~\ref{fig:cr0p2-rcyl0p05-wth-re1000}) produces similar qualitative features.
 In the $x$–$z$ plane, the primary vortex again generates a boundary layer on the wire, which it drags and detaches.
 The primary ring, however, is more deformed than in the thinner-wire case, adopting a sheet-like structure and spreading out over a larger region.
 In the $y$–$z$ plane, the primary vortex continues to traverse the wire, vanishing on one side and reappearing on the other, much like the $T_D=0.025$ case.
 In this plane, the primary vorticity remains a relatively round and compact patch.